sharat-developer/connector_sdk/README.md

 #### dedup

 Dedup block is used to identify individual events.
-It is given a single arguement "event", which corresponds to individual elements in the records array passed into "events".
+It is given a single argument "event", which corresponds to individual elements in the records array passed into "events".

 A typical dedup input is `event[‘id’]` where the `event` argument name can be replaced to make the code more readable.
 This should be used only in classic triggers.
 ```ruby